Modern Communication Techniques

 7. IPv6 protocol suite (features, deployment, datagram, addresses).

-8. IPv6 protocol suite (ICMPv6 responsibilities, DHCPv6, mobility).
+8. IPv6 protocol suite (ICMPv6 responsibilities, DHCPv6, mobility, multicast, routing).

-The goal of the course is to provide students with comprehensive orientation in the field of advanced communication techniques, especially on the network layer and application layer, in distributed systems, and also with specific issues such as design and specification of communication protocols.
+The goal of the course is to provide students with comprehensive orientation in the field of advanced communication techniques, especially on the network layer and application layer, in distributed systems, and also with specific issues such as parallel data processing.